bionetslab/PARADYS/README.md

 * `MUTATION_FILE`: Path to the input mutation matrix file.
 * `OUTPUT_DIR`: Path to output directory for storing results.
 * `KAPPA`: Value of parameter kappa (int).
 Sets size of considered shortest-path neighborhood for putative driver gene identification.
 Larger values correspond to potentially more detected drivers, but also increase runtime.
-* `D`: Dumping factor for PageRank algorithm (optional, default is 0.85).
-Only applies if `--scores` is set.
 * `--scores`: Set this flag if you want to compute impact scores for drivers. (optional, default is False)
-* `--undirected`: Set this flag if the linegraph used for PageRank centrality computation based on detected drivers and dysregulation edges is supposed to be undirected.
-Only applies if `--scores` is set. (optional, default is False).
 * `--all`: Set this flag if you wish to analyze every patient in the given cohort (optional, default is False).
-If set, `--patients` can be omitted.
+If set, `--patients`  flag can be omitted.